-Abolishing of programmes by Senate and Council 61 Absence from classes and/or tests 57 Academic admission See Admission as a stude ent.
-Academic dress at graduation ceremonies [18.3] 61 Academic progress, Reports on 61 Academic Support Programmes (See also Extended Degree Programmes.)
-42 Academic transcripts/duplicate certificates, issuing of Addresses for communicating with the University (See also Telephone numbers, useful.)
-9 Admission as a student (= Academic admission) Admission as a special student 50 Admission as a student 44 Admission of students at the start of the second semester 50 Admission requirements for Extended Degree Programmes Admission requirements for undergraduate degree programmes Application, admission and registration as a student National Senior Certificate (NSC) Student number Admission to examinations Admissions Policy, availability Appeal for readmission Application as a student Application for readmission as a student Attendance module: DEFINITION 69 Attendance of classes, Unsatisfactory [12.]
-60 Award of degrees, diplomas and certificates (Conferment of) 61
+Abolishing of programmes by Senate and Council Absence from classes and/or tests Academic admission.
+See Admission as a student.
+Academic dress at graduation ceremonies [18.3] Academic progress, Reports on Academic Support Programmes (See also Extended Degree Programmes.)
+Academic transcripts/duplicate certificates, issuing of Addresses for communicating with the University (See also Telephone numbers, useful.)
+Admission as a student (= Academic admission) Admission as a special student Admission as a student Admission of students at the start of the second semester Admission requirements for Extended Degree Programmes Admission requirements for undergraduate degree programmes Application, admission and registration as a student National Senior Certificate (NSC) Student number Admission to examinations Admission to examinations Appeal for readmission Application as a student Application for readmission as a student Attendance module: DEFINITION Attendance of classes, Unsatisfactory [12.]
+Award of degrees, diplomas and certificates (Conferment of)